pinobatch/hello-world/Xubuntu_setup.md

     pulseaudio --kill
     pulseaudio --start

-Then attempt to reconfigure the service to use PulseAudio.
+Look at the mixer again.
+If this caused your sound card to appear, attempt to reconfigure the service to use PulseAudio.

 [Debian bug 901148]: https://bugs.debian.org/901148
 [PulseAudio troubleshooting on ArchWiki]: https://wiki.archlinux.org/index.php/PulseAudio/Troubleshooting